efreitasn/wtw/README.md

 ### Change temperature unit
 By default, wtw uses degrees Celsius, but it also supports Fahrenheit and Kelvin.

-For instance, to use degrees Fahrenheit as the temperate unit:
+For instance, in order to use degrees Fahrenheit as the temperate unit, run
 ```bash
 wtw set --unit F
 ```